shoutem/shoutem.github.io/_posts/1-1-7-UsingCloudStorage.md

 }
 ```

-This is for the first time that we used `server` folder for something.
+This is the first time that we used `server` folder.
 The reason is that data schemas are not part of the application code, but rather server side for extension.
 Data Schemas are nothing more than Shoutem-flavored [JSON Schemas](http://json-schema.org/).
 At the end, there are some properties describing the schema itself.
+All the properties are explained in [data schema reference]({{ site.baseurl }}/docs/cloud/data-schemas).

 This schema was immediately exported in `extension.json` file: